tinkertanker/miningbots-fe/README.md

 }
 ```

+## UI note

+Control/Command is used to trigger mnemonics, instead of Alt/Option

 ## ``` init.sh ```

 ``` init.sh ``` is a script that sets up the environment and loads the MiningBots frontend automatically.